mattiasflodin/reckless/doc/performance.md

-But since the constraints are different in this benchmark, the spdlog asynchronous buffer size was set to roughly 8 KiB (128 entries), and the sink was put in force-flush mode to ensure that messages are written early and are not kept around in the stdio buffer.
+But since the constraints are different in this benchmark, the spdlog asynchronous buffer size was set to roughly 8 KiB (128 entries), and the file sink was put in force-flush mode to ensure that messages are written early instead of being kept around indefinitely in the stdio buffer.
 This corresponds to the behavior of reckless, which flushes whenever it can and defaults to an 8 KiB buffer size.

 The [Pantheios performance article](http://www.pantheios.org/performance.html) shows performance both when logging is turned on and off.
 It claims that “Pantheios is 10-100+ times more efficient than any of the leading diagnostic logging libraries currently in popular use.”
-I’m not sure that this can be concluded from the charts at all, but in the event that it can, it applies when only *logging is turned off*.
-For this benchmark, I have only benchmarked Pantheios for the case when logging is turned on.
+I’m not sure that this can be concluded from the charts at all, but in the event that it can, it applies *only when logging is turned off*.
+For this benchmark I have only benchmarked Pantheios for the case when logging is turned on.
 Again, the Pantheios developers have clearly set different goals with their benchmarks than I do here.

 On a similar notion, for stdio and fstream the file buffer is flushed after each write.
-Note that by flushing I mean sending the data to the OS kernel, not actually writing to disk.
+Note in all libraries tested, flushing means sending the data to the OS kernel, not actually writing to disk.
 Sending it to the kernel is enough to ensure that the data will survive a software crash, but not an OS crash or power loss.